Female genital mutilation (FGM)

 Prevalence of FGM

-Female genital mutilation has been documented in 29 countries, mainly in Africa and the Middle East.
-Some forms of female genital mutilation have also been reported in other countries, including among certain ethnic groups in Asia and South America.
-Moreover, growing migration has increased the number of girls and women living outside their country of origin who have undergone female genital mutilation or who may be at risk of being subjected to the practice, including in Europe and North America.
+Female genital mutilation has been documented in 30 countries, mainly in Africa, as well as in the Middle East and Asia.
+Some forms of female genital mutilation have also been reported in other countries, including among certain ethnic groups in South America.
+Moreover, growing migration has increased the number of girls and women living outside their country of origin who have undergone female genital mutilation or who may be at risk of being subjected to the practice in Europe, Australia and North America.

 The prevalence of female genital mutilation has been estimated from large-scale, national surveys asking women aged 15–49 years if they have themselves or their daughters have been cut.
-Considerable variations have been found between the countries: with prevalence rates over 80% in eight countries.
-Moreover, the prevalence varies among regions within countries (see Figure 2), with ethnicity being the most influential factor.
+Considerable variations have been found between the countries, with prevalence rates over 80% in eight countries.
+Moreover, the prevalence varies among regions within countries, with ethnicity being the most influential factor.

 The type of procedure performed also varies, mainly with ethnicity.
 Current estimates (from surveys of women older than 15 years old) indicate that around 90% of female genital mutilation cases include either Types I (mainly clitoridectomy), II (excision) or IV (“nicking” without flesh removed), and about 10% (over 8 million women) are Type III (infibulation).
 Infibulation, which is the most severe form of FGM, is mostly practiced in the north-eastern region of Africa: Djibouti, Eritrea, Ethiopia, Somalia, and Sudan.
 In West-Africa (Guinea, Mali, Burkina Faso, etc.), the tendency is to remove flesh (clitoridectomy and/or excision) without sewing the labia minora and/or majora together.